SEVIERVILLE’S BLOOMIN’ BBQ

 Music & Food Festival

-Sevierville’s eighteenth annual Bloomin’ BBQ Music & Food Festival will take place May 20-21, 2022.
+Sevierville’s nineteenth annual Bloomin’ BBQ Music & Food Festival will take place May 19-20, 2023.
 This family-friendly event will once again bring barbeque cook teams from all over the United States to Sevierville to compete for $17,500 in cash and prizes and the title of Tennessee State Champion in the Bush’s Best TN State Championship Cook Off.
 Rounding out the event is toe-tapping music on three stages, incredible arts and crafts, kids’ games and the Mountain Soul Vocal Competition honoring Sevierville’s favorite hometown girl, Dolly Parton.

-Nearly 50 artists and crafters will be part of Sevierville’s Bloomin’ BBQ – showcasing items from handmade jewelry and art to home decorator items.
+Nearly 60 artists and crafters will be part of Sevierville’s Bloomin’ BBQ Music & Food Festival– showcasing items from handmade jewelry and art to home decorator items.

-A highlight of Bloomin’ BBQ Music & Food Festival is the 18th Annual Mountain Soul Vocal Competition Finals held on May 21.
+A highlight of Bloomin’ BBQ Music & Food Festival is the 19th Annual Mountain Soul Vocal Competition Finals held on May 20.
 Finalists from around the nation will sing their hearts out for a chance to win cash and prizes.
 This competition, the only one of its kind that festival organizers know of, honors the songwriting of Dolly Parton.
+This year is particularly special because it is also the 50th anniversary year of one of Dolly’s most famous songs - I Will Always Love You.
 Competitors, male and female, must sing a song written by Dolly Parton (there are over 3,000) and do so in their own style (rock, rap, country, bluegrass, swing, soul, etc.).

 Admission to Bloomin’ BBQ Music & Food Festival and the concerts are free thanks to great sponsors, including the Sevierville Chamber of Commerce which encourages you to stay in Sevierville while visiting the event.
 For great lodging and more information about Bloomin’ BBQ Music & Food Festival, call (888) 889-7415 or visit us online at www.BloominBBQ.com.